 With Credit Suisse TWINT, you can make payments at cash registers, in online shops, and at a variety of vending machines throughout Switzerland.
 The acceptance points can be identified by the TWINT logo.

 You can change your language settings under the menu item "More" > "Profile Settings" > "Language."
 Credit Suisse TWINT is available in German, French, Italian, and English.

-In that case, open Credit Suisse TWINT, and tap on the field labeled "Forgotten your TWINT PIN?"
-Then contact the toll-free 24h HELP Line at 0800 800 488*.
-They will promptly send you a new PIN.
-After that, tap on the "Security PIN" field, and enter the PIN you just received.
-The next step is for you to choose a new TWINT PIN, one you can easily remember.
+In this case, open Credit Suisse TWINT, tap on the "Forgotten your TWINT PIN?" field and contact the toll-free 24h HELP Line at 0800 800 488*.
+The help line will immediately send you a new PIN via SMS.
+You must then enter this new PIN in the "Enter TWINT PIN" field.
+In the next step, you will be asked to create a new TWINT PIN.